usymmij/virtual-drivetrain.js/model generation/README.md

 # Model Generation
 VD uses a tensorflow keras model to accurately and precisely simulate any robot.
-The built in model was trained off of 4253's 2020 robot, *Shots Fired*, which has a 4 Falcon drivetrain operating on a 10.35:1 gear ratio.
+The built in model was trained off of team 4253's 2020 robot, *Shots Fired*, which has a 4 Falcon drivetrain operating on a 10.35:1 gear ratio.
 Shifting functionality may be added in a future update.